Plymouth, Massachusetts: Plymouth Rock

 Plymouth Rock is one of Plymouth's most famous attractions.
 Traditionally, the rock is said to be the disembarkation site of the Pilgrims.
 The first identification of Plymouth Rock as the actual landing site was made in 1741 by 94-year-old Thomas Faunce, whose father had arrived in Plymouth in 1623, three years after the arrival of the Mayflower.
 The rock is located roughly 650 ft from where the initial settlement was thought to be built.

 Plymouth Rock became very famous after its identification as the supposed landing site of the Pilgrims, and was subsequently moved to a location in Plymouth Center.
 During the process, the rock split in two.
-It was later moved to Pilgrim Hall and then to a location under a granite Victorian Canopy, where it was easily accessible and subject to souvenir hunters.
+It was later moved to Pilgrim Hall and then to a location under a granite Victorian canopy, where it was easily accessible and subject to souvenir hunters.
 The rock was finally moved back to its original location along the town's waterfront in 1921.

-"Plymouth Rock", a large boulder, now sits under the historic Plymouth Rock Portico.
+Plymouth Rock, a large boulder, now sits under the historic Plymouth Rock Portico.
 The Neo-Classical Revival structure was designed by the highly influential architectural firm of McKim, Mead and White, designers of the Boston Public Library, Rhode Island State House and the former Pennsylvania Station in New York City.
-Built in 1921 the existing granite portico replaced an earlier Gothic Revival style monument designed by Hammatt Billings (who also designed the National Monument to the Forefathers).
+Built in 1921. the existing granite portico replaced an earlier Gothic Revival style monument designed by Hammatt Billings (who also designed the National Monument to the Forefathers).

 In 1970 the Plymouth Rock Portico was listed in the National Register of Historic Places.
 The rock and portico are the centerpiece of Pilgrim Memorial State Park.
 The park is the smallest park in the Massachusetts state forest and park system, but is also the most heavily visited.

-Plimoth Plantation
+Plimoth Patuxet

-Plimoth Plantation is a living history museum located south of Plymouth Center.
+Plimoth Patuxet is a living history museum located south of Plymouth Center.
 It consists of a re-creation of the Plymouth settlement in 1627, as well as a replica of a 17th-century Wampanoag homesite.
 The museum features role playing tour guides, as well as a large crafts center.
 The Nye Barn, a replica of a 1627 farming homestead in Plymouth, is also part of the museum.
 The farm features several animals that would have been found in Plymouth Colony, but are very rare in modern times.

-The museum opened in 1947 under the guidance of Henry Hornblower II, a wealthy Boston stockbroker who grew up in Plymouth.
+The museum opened in 1947 as Plimoth Plantation under the guidance of Henry Hornblower II, a wealthy Boston stockbroker who grew up in Plymouth.
 The museum originally consisted of the Mayflower II and a "First House" exhibit in Plymouth Center, but was expanded into a large fortified town and a Native American village by 1960.